Gayatri-2017/Hackathonistas_TelegramGroup/team_up.md

 # Hackathon Teaming Up Status

-You may add your name along with your telegram username ( so that you may connect with each other the group by using the Username ) under the hackathon name you want to participate in OR you may add a hackathon with its details in the format of the already existing ones by making a Pull Request !!
+You may add your name along with your telegram username ( so that you may connect with each other on the group by using the Username ) under the hackathon name you want to participate in OR you may add a hackathon with its details in the format of the already existing ones by making a Pull Request !!

 ### How to add the hackathon details for which you are looking for a team ?